Looking for the ultimate guide to climbing Mount Elbrus? Look no further!

 The north is more edgy and adventurous, with a communal tent, and it takes 9 days, as opposed to the south side’s 6.
 The weather can be a little naughtier from the north too.

-What Equipment Do You Need For Climbing Mount Elbrus?
-An (Embarrassing) Warning!
+Gear For Climbing Mount Elbrus: An (Embarrassing) Warning!

 So there we were, with all of our mountain gear on the floor, so that the guides could check out the standard of our kit.
 I had shopped for 3 days solid in Newcastle and I honestly thought I had done a stellar job…